-What’s a rapper without fast cars?
 For all intents and purposes, rappers are known to obsess about fast and fancy cars, as well as jewelry among other things, and this South African star is not left out.
-With Nasty C’s net worth of $2 million, the SA rapper has been able to afford a life of luxury.
-But how does the rapper who turned 23 in 2020 fund this love for the good life?
+With Nasty C’s net worth of $2 million, he has been able to afford a life of luxury.
+But how does the rapper fund this love for the good life?

 For a performer who allegedly charges a booking fee of at least R100,000 for a gig, we didn’t expect anything less from Nasty C. Touted as the ‘coolest kid in Africa’, the rapper is one of the most acclaimed musical exports from South Africa.
 Howbeit, asides from music which he is widely known for, there are other ways he accrues his fortune.